 Fuel (or energy)

-The tax base for the consumption of alcoholic beverages is separated into three components based on the consumption of different types of beverage.
-The consumption of different types of beverage is noted below.
+The tax base for the consumption of alcoholic beverages is separated into three components based on the consumption of different types of beverage:

-- The consumption of higher alcohol content beverages (beverages with greater than 10per cent alcohol content) such as brandy and spirits.
+- the consumption of higher alcohol content beverages (beverages with greater than 10per cent alcohol content) such as brandy and spirits; and

-- The benchmark excise rate for lower alcohol content beverages (for example, beer) is the current excise rate that applies to full-strength packaged beer (including the excise-free threshold of the first 1.15percent of alcohol).
+- the benchmark excise rate for lower alcohol content beverages (for example, beer) is the excise rate that applies to full-strength packaged beer (including the excise-free threshold of the first 1.15percent of alcohol);

-- The benchmark excise rate for higher alcohol content beverages (for example, spirits) is the current excise rate on spirits other than brandy.
+- the benchmark excise rate for higher alcohol content beverages (for example, spirits) is the excise rate on spirits other than brandy; and

 Motor vehicle purchases are not taxed under the benchmark.
-Consequently, the luxury car tax (F15) is a negative tax expenditure.
+Consequently, the luxury car tax (F19) is a negative tax expenditure.

 Taxes on natural resources (petroleum)